-- Remember the vegans (and vegitarians, pescatarians, gluten free, etc).
-When providing food, remember that 10% to 30% of your attendees will not be able to eat certain mainstay ingredients like bread, meat, dairy, etc. Most food providers have these options today.
+- Remember the vegans (and vegetarians, pescatarians, gluten free, etc).
+When providing food, remember 10% to 30% of your attendees (if not more) will not be able to eat certain mainstay ingredients like bread, meat, dairy, etc. Most food providers have these options today.
 Provide for them and they will love you a little bit more for it.

 Close with Marketing